 The Honourable Diane Lebouthillier.
 Minister of National Revenue, As the former elected warden for the Regional County Municipality of Rocher Percé and owner of La Ferme du Petit Moulin, an outfitting operation, Diane Lebouthillier is profoundly familiar with the reality, strengths, and issues of Gaspésie–Les Îles-de-la-Madeleine.
 Before entering politics, Diane spent more than 23 years working with the clients of the Rocher Percé Health and Social Services Centre.
 As part of the team working for the late Georges Mamelonet, who was Member of the National Assembly for the Gaspé, she worked on many social issues.
 In her community, Diane has not hesitated to give her time to a variety of organizations.
 She served on the Board of Governors of Cégep de la Gaspésie et des Îles, a general and vocational college, and chaired the boards of directors of Réseau collectif Gaspésie Les Îles and Transport adapté et collectif des Anses.
 Diane was also the Vice-Chairperson of the Board of Directors of Les Ateliers Actibec 2000 inc. Diane is the proud mother and grandmother of three adult sons and one grandson.
 She earned her Bachelor of Social Work from the Université de Moncton, and in 2013, she was awarded a Certificate of Appreciation by the Royal Canadian Legion for services rendered.

-The Honourable Lawrence MacAulay, Minister of Agriculture and Agri-Food and Member of Parliament for Cardigan, was first elected to the House of Commons on November 21, 1988, to represent Cardigan in eastern Prince Edward Island, and won his ninth consecutive election in October 2015.
+The Honourable Lawrence MacAulay is the Member of Parliament for Cardigan and the Minister of Veterans Affairs and Associate Minister of Defense.
+He also served as the Minister of Agriculture and Agri-Food from October 2015 to February 2019.
+He was first elected to the House of Commons on November 21, 1988, to represent Cardigan in eastern Prince Edward Island, and won his ninth consecutive election in October 2015.
 Mr. MacAulay’s Cabinet appointments have included Solicitor General of Canada, Minister of Labour, Secretary of State (Veterans), and Secretary of State (Atlantic Canada Opportunities Agency).
 He has served as Critic for Fisheries and Oceans and Seniors.
 In addition, he was Vice Chair of the House of Commons Standing Committee on Fisheries and Oceans.
 Mr. MacAulay was born on September 9, 1946, in St. Peter's Bay, Prince Edward Island.
 Mr. MacAulay was previously a farmer and businessman.
 He and Frances Elaine O'Connell were married in 1972.
 They have three daughters: Carolyn, Rita and Lynn.

 The Honourable Catherine McKenna, Minister of Environment and Climate Change, was the Executive Director of a non-profit organization that engages emerging Canadian leaders in public policy discussions.
 Prior to that, Catherine co-founded and was executive director of the Canadian Lawyers Abroad charitable organization.
 Catherine has practised law at leading firms in both Canada and Indonesia, focusing on international trade, competition, investment and constitutional issues.
 She was senior counsel on the Right Honourable Antonio Lamer’s review of Canada’s military justice system.
 She was also a legal advisor on treaty negotiations with the United Nations peacekeeping mission in East Timor.
 She taught at the University of Toronto’s Munk School of Global Affairs and was a board member at the Trudeau Centre for Peace and Conflict Studies.
 While active internationally, Catherine remains a particularly active member of her local community.
 She is the past Vice-President of the Glebe Community Association and has served as a board member of the Elizabeth Fry Society of Ottawa and the Good Morning Creative Arts and Preschool.